3 Days in Amsterdam: The Perfect Amsterdam Itinerary

 If you’re a foodie, you’ll want to make your way to the Foodhallen for dinner.
 There’s a huge range of tastes and flavors on offer, from burgers and pizza to dim sum, noodles, sushi, and a mouthwatering selection of dessert and cake stalls.

-The Foodhallen is open Sunday to Thursday from 12 pm to 12 am and Friday from 12 pm to 1 am.
-This is definitely one of my favourite places in Amsterdam for a bite to eat, thanks to the incredible array of dishes on offer.
+This is definitely one of my favorite places in Amsterdam for a bite to eat, thanks to the incredible array of dishes on offer!

 Another fab option is Paindemie (it’s also a great place to enjoy a couple of beers).
 As the name suggests (pain meaning bread), this eatery specializes in massive sandwiches of every description.